Strong Normalisation for Asynchronous Effects: Strong Normalisation for Sequential Computations

 The $\top\top$-lifting technique proposed by Lindley and Stark~\cite{Lindley:TopTopLifting} extends this approach to effectful languages.
-As the types of computations typically do not characterise the structure of the computation, only that of the return values, then one cannot define reducibility for computations simply over the structure of types as one does for values.
-Lindley and Stark's proposal is to define the notion of reducibility for computations itself in two steps: (i) a computation is reducible when it is strongly normalising in any reducible term context (called continuations in~\cite{Lindley:TopTopLifting}), and (ii) such a continuation is reducible when it is strongly normalising when filled with any reducible value at the corresponding type.
+As the types of computations typically do not characterise the structure of computations, only that of return values, one cannot define reducibility for computations simply over the structure of types as one does for values.
+Lindley and Stark's proposal is to define the notion of reducibility for computations in two steps: (i) a computation is reducible when it is strongly normalising in any reducible term context (called continuations in~\cite{Lindley:TopTopLifting}), and (ii) such a continuation is reducible if it yields a strongly normalising computation when filled with any reducible value at the corresponding type.
 The continuations model the environment the computation is executing in, and this definition of reducibility then naturally extends reducibility of (return) values to computations and their environments.

 In this section, we show how these ideas apply to the \lambdaAEff-calculus.
 We note that the work of Lindley and Stark is presented in the context of Moggi's computational metalanguage~\cite{moggi:notions}, while the \lambdaAEff-calculus is based on FGCBV~\cite{Levy:FGCBV}.
-The difference in these calculi is however only superficial and the $\top\top$-lifting based approach straightforwardly extends to the latter~\cite[§2]{sobolev:bsc}.
+The difference in these calculi is, however, superficial, and the $\top\top$-lifting-based approach straightforwardly extends to the latter~\cite[§2]{sobolev:bsc}.

-Below we consider a \emph{skeletal version} of \lambdaAEff, in which we omit effect annotations.
-The \emph{skeletal types} are defined as $ X,Y \bnfis \tybase \bnfor \tyfun{X}{Y} \bnfor \typromise{X}. $ This is to emphasise that this normalisation result does not depend on effect-typing.
-Typing rules are similar to before.
+For proving strong normalisation for the sequential part of \lambdaAEff, we consider a \emph{skeletal version} of it, in which we omit effect annotations.
+This is to emphasise that this normalisation result does not depend on effect-typing.
+The \emph{skeletal types} are given by the grammar

+Typing rules are similar to \cref{sec:aeff:seq}.
+While this normalisation proof does not rely on effect annotations, they still have an important role in the \lambdaAEff-calculus as static specifications (for users) about which signals a program can issue and which interrupts it might handle.
+Furthermore, they are key to proving strong normalisation for \lambdaAEff's parallel part in \cref{sec:sn-parallel}.